Chemical formula: C₁₆H₁₃Cl₂NO₄ Molecular mass: 354.18 g/mol PubChem compound: 71771

 Hypersensitivity: Hypersensitivity reactions have been reported following treatment with NSAIDs.
 These may consist of (a) non-specific allergic reactions and anaphylaxis (b) respiratory tract reactivity comprising asthma, aggravated asthma, bronchospasm or dyspnoea, or © assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angiodema and, more rarely exfoliative and bullous dermatoses (including epidermal necrolysis and erythema multiforme).

-Cardiovascular: Oedema, hypertension and cardiac failure have been reported in association with NSAID treatment.
+Cardiovascular and cerebrovascular: Oedema, hypertension and cardiac failure have been reported in association with NSAID treatment.

 Other adverse reactions reported less commonly include:

-Hepatic: Abnormal liver function, hepatitis and jaundice.
+Hepatic: abnormal liver function, hepatitis and jaundice.

 Dermatological: Bullous reactions including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis (very rare).
 Photosensitivity.